 CHECK BACK AND RELOAD THE PAGE AS I WILL BE ADDING NEW IMAGES REGULARLY OVER THE NEXT MONTHS

-If you would like to be notified by e-mail of updates, please send a request to firstname.lastname@example.org
+If you have comments, corrections, or find something missing, please send a request to firstname.lastname@example.org

 These are copies of the original quitrent lists for South Carolina.
 They are from the hardcopy records available from the South Carolina Department of Archives and History.
 They have not been microfilmed at this time, so this website is the only way to access the records outside of either viewing the original at the archives building or ordering photocopies (as I did to complete this project).